KC-7/ecommerce/README.md

 I got back to GitHub regarding this issue to try and acertain root cause as this unusual issue only affects this project and I'd like to find out why its happening and how long the anti-abuse limits will be enforced for logged out users accessing the readme and coding files.

 Awaiting final update to close issue with Github support.

+None of the issues occur when accessing the project repo while logged into any Github account, it seems to only occure for logged out users.

 [Click here to go back up to the Table of Contents 📗 ⤴️](#table-of-contents)